Implementing the Code

 - Submit both of these forms to Sport Ireland by e-mail via firstname.lastname@example.org.

-At this point, your organisation's name will be entered on our website's Compliance Register and is then considered compliant for three years from the date of the board meeting at which your organisation declared itself compliant.
+At this point, once confirmed by Sport Ireland, your organisation's name will be entered on our website's Compliance Register and is then considered compliant for three years from the date of the board meeting at which your organisation declared itself compliant.
 This is the date that you include in your ‘Public Statement of Compliance.’
 You can then move to Step 6.

 Step 6 - Public Statement of Compliance